-Telecom networks and communications technologies giant Ericsson has finally got relief from the Delhi High Court in a case where it sought Rs 100 crore from Micromax for patent infringement.
-The Delhi High Court, as a part of interim agreement between the two, has asked Micromax to pay royalty against every device, it sells till April 9, the day the two companies are expected to finalise a patent deal.
+Telecom networks and communications technologies giant Ericsson has finally got relief from the Delhi High Court in a case where it sought Rs 100 crore from Micromax as detriment.
+The Delhi High Court, as a part of interim agreement between the two, has asked Micromax to pay royalty against every device, it sells till April 9.

 Micromax Informatics MD Rajesh Agarwal, however, declined to comment.
 Instead, the company issued statement that read: “Micromax is committed to negotiating a FRAND license with Ericsson.
 Since the matter is pending before the court it would be incorrect for Micromax to make any further statements on the matter”.